From d88fe6146d037ce4b0e6613e90297fa25b0471ce Mon Sep 17 00:00:00 2001

 -we prefer to avoid the complexity of Mercurial's arbitrary change graph.

--The code review extension helps here: its hg submit
+-The code review extension helps here: its hg submit command

 -automatically checks for and warns about the local repository